What Causes Bad Dental Implants?

 How to Prevent Dental Implant Problems?

-To prevent dental implant failure, you must follow your oral surgeon’s or dentist’s instructions.
-It would help if you didn’t stop following their instructions strictly after the dental implant process.
+To prevent dental implant failure, you must follow Dr. Adams instructions strictly after the dental implant process.
 It would be best if you continuously practiced good oral hygiene:

 - making regular dental appointments for check-ups and cleaning,